2020 Vrútky school stabbing

-The Vrútky school stabbing occurred on 11 June 2020, at a primary school in Vrútky, Slovakia.
-A 22-year-old man, reported as a former pupil of the school, entered the institution armed with a knife and attacked students and staff during morning hours.
+On 11 June 2020, a 22-year-old man entered a primary school in Vrútky, Slovakia, armed with a knife, and attacked students and staff during morning hours.
+He was reportedly a former pupil of the school.

-One adult staff member was killed, and five others were injured, including two children.
+One adult staff member was killed, and four others were injured, including two children.
 The attacker fled the school after the initial attack but was shot and killed by police at the scene.

 Background

 The incident occurred at the United School (Spojená škola) on M. R. Štefánika Street in Vrútky, a town in the Žilina Region of northern Slovakia.
 The school serves multiple age groups, including both primary and secondary students.

 The attacker, later identified as 22-year-old Ivan Čulok from nearby Martin, was a former pupil of the school.

 According to Slovak media and police statements, Čulok had previously shown signs of mental health difficulties and erratic behavior.
 Authorities stated there was no evidence of a political or religious motive, describing the attack as an isolated incident.